-Staff will be supported by the Designated Staff for Child Protection.
+Staff will be supported by the Designated Safeguarding Lead and team.

-The designated senior person will be supported by SLT, nominated Governor for CP and nominated LA staff.
+The designated senior person will be supported by SLT, nominated Governor for safeguarding and nominated LA staff.
 Advice and support is always available from the Local Authority Designated Officer.
-Advice is available from Children's Services HUB (0300 300 8585) and the Police Child Abuse Investigation Team - see contacts list at the end of this policy.
+Advice is available from Children's Services HUB (0300 3008585) and the Police Child Abuse Investigation Team - see contacts list at the end of this policy.